 Every year about 10,000 babies and infants are diagnosed with cerebral palsy.
-A diagnosis is gut-wrenching news for a young family, and rouses questions about the disorder and worries about the future.
+A diagnosis is gut-wrenching news for a young family and rouses questions about the disorder and worries about the future.
 Questions commonly asked by family members are:

-At Buchanan & Buchanan, we understand how daunting the news can be for a family.
+At Buchanan Firm, we understand how daunting the news can be for a family.
 Determining the cause and investigating possible legal action can overwhelm.
-However, if medical negligence caused your child cerebral palsy, Michigan law protects your family’s rights to seek reimbursement for resulting harms and losses, including medical and care expenses.
+However, if medical negligence caused your child cerebral palsy, Michigan law protects your family’s rights to seek reimbursement for resulting harm and losses, including medical and care expenses.
 Our attorneys and on-staff medical team have extensive experience in cerebral palsy and other birth injury matters and help ease the stress of getting answers, enrolling your child in special programs for cerebral palsy, and finding solutions.

-This article summarizes cerebral palsy, and identifies resources and programs that may be available to your family.
+This article summarizes cerebral palsy and identifies resources and programs that may be available to your family.

 The term cerebral palsy (CP) refers to a neurological disorder that appears in infancy or early childhood and permanently impairs the child’s ability to move, maintain balance, and posture.
 “Cerebral” means brain, and “palsy” refers to weakness or problems using muscles.
 Though CP distorts muscle movement, the cause is not a disorder in the muscles or nerves but rather from injury to or abnormality in parts of the brain that control muscle movement.